turingschool/backend-curriculum-site/module4/projects/express_sweater_weather/express_sweater_weather_rubric.md

 - 1: The developer did not have any successful PR requests.

-### Features and Testing
+### Features

 - 4: Requirements listed below are complete and student has additional endpoints completed for project.
-All endpoints include happy and sad path testing.
+Endpoints include happy path testing.

 - 3: All endpoints are complete, formatted correctly, and deployed to production.
-All endpoints include happy and sad path testing.

 - 2: At least 4 endpoints are complete and deployed to production.
-The completed endpoints are partially tested.

 - 1: Fewer than 4 endpoints are complete and the project may not be deployed to production.
-Not all completed endpoints have testing.